 Checklist for the Assessment of VTS

-The Checklist provides the tool to assess and monitor the delivery of VTS with regards to international obligations, IALA recommendations and guidelines as well as recognised ‘international good practice’ practice’and the IALA VTS manual.
+The Checklist (Annex A) provides the tool to assess and monitor the delivery of VTS with regards to international obligations, the IALA recommendations, guidelines and VTS manual, as well as, recognised ‘international good practice’.

-The QMS an individual VTS Authority / VTS Centre operates under may have a corporate focus and a scope that does not fully cover the specific delivery of VTS.
-The Checklist has been prepared to provide a robust, yet flexible, framework to ensure the VTS can be assessed and monitored in a way that internationally facilitates consistency in the delivery of VTS services.
+The QMS that an individual VTS Authority / VTS Centre operates under may have a corporate focus and a scope that does not fully cover the specific delivery of VTS.
+The Checklist provides a robust, yet flexible, framework to ensure the VTS can be assessed and monitored in a way that facilitates consistency in the delivery of VTS services world wide.

-It has also been developed to minimise any impact and possible increased workloads by avoiding any possible duplication with established quality management / safety management systems.
-It aims to capitalise on these systems by providing a mechanism to use the outcomes from these systems and map these to broader obligations for the delivery of VTS.
+It has also been developed to minimise any impact and possible increased workloads by avoiding duplication with established quality management / safety management systems.
+It aims to capitalise on these systems by providing a mechanism to map the outcomes from them to broader obligations for the delivery of VTS.

 The Checklist is also intended to assist prospective entities seeking to be a VTS Authority in developing the design of their systems and in preparing for an assessment.